landlab/landlab/docs/source/getting_started/teach_yourself_landlab.rst

 in the rest of the `Reference
 Manual <http://landlab.readthedocs.io/en/latest/#developer-documentation>`__
 getting a sense for what is there.
-Tip: to find a particular command, click on Index and use your browser’s search function to search for a command by name or keyword.
+Tip: to find a particular command, click on Index and use your browser's search function to search for a command by name or keyword.

 An important thing to appreciate about Components is that they often